google/cel-go/README.md

 ## Performance

 CEL evaluates very quickly.
-When the expression set does not change frequently, or is easily cached, the evaluation speed is the more important factor when considering an expression language.
+When the expression does not change frequently, or is easily cached, the evaluation speed is the more important factor when considering an expression language.